 Yes, we do accept both VISA and Mastercard at the front gates.
-We also accept them at the Firebird souvenir stores.
+We also accept them at the Firebird Food stands and our souvenir stores.
 An ATM is on-site for your convenience, too.

 - Is there special handicap parking area and viewing area?

 We do offer handicap parking on the northwest end of the south parking lot.
-In addition, we offer a covered accessible seating and viewing area with wheelchair access at approximately the 700’ mark on the pit-side of the track near Pit Control.
-Water misters are also available during the warmer summer months.
+In addition, we offer accessible seating and viewing area with wheelchair access at our facility.

 - Can we capture an autograph from drivers at an event?